codebootuplee/spring-workshop/README.md

 3. **Clone the Repository**:
     - Click **Clone**, and IntelliJ will download the repository.
 When prompted, trust the project.

-4. **Import Maven Dependencies**:
+4. **Import Gradle Dependencies**:
+    - The `spring-workshop` project uses **Gradle** for dependency management.
-    - IntelliJ should automatically import the Maven dependencies.
-If not, right-click the `pom.xml` file and select **Maven** > **Reload Project**.
+    - IntelliJ should automatically detect the `build.gradle` file and start importing Gradle dependencies.
+    - If IntelliJ doesn't automatically import, right-click the `build.gradle` file and select **Import Gradle Project**.

 5. **Set JDK 21 for the Project**:
     - Ensure JDK 21 is set for the project by going to **File** > **Project Structure** > **Project** and selecting JDK 21 as the SDK.

 6. **Run the Project**:
     - Right-click the main Spring Boot application class and choose **Run**.
+IntelliJ will build the project using Gradle and launch the Spring Boot application.

 ## Conclusion

-Now you're set up with Java 21, IntelliJ IDEA, and the `spring-workshop` project.
+Now you're set up with Java 21, IntelliJ IDEA, and the `spring-workshop` project using Gradle.
 You're ready to start coding and exploring Spring Boot with Java 21!